 List of basic Linux commands

-mkdir ==> The mkdir command will allow you to create directory.
+mkdir ==> The mkdir command will allow you to create a directory with the required name

 Example: mkdir Narendra ==> This command will create a directory called "Narendra".